 What it means to be a Councillor

-QPRC is represented by nine elected Councillors.
+QPRC is represented by eleven elected Councillors.
 They have an important role in advocating for the needs of residents and leading QPRC into the future.

 We encourage women, young people aged 18 and over, and Aboriginal people to consider nominating, to ensure that Council reflects the community we serve.